How to Choose a RAG Development Partner

 Methodology & review note

-Updated July 2026.
+Updated August 8, 2026.
 Reviewed by the RAG Development Companies Digest Editorial Team.
 Criteria and weights extend the seven-factor methodology behind the main 2026 ranking.
-Uvik Software figures (founding year, headquarters and UK office, team size and seniority floor, Clutch rating, rates, and replacement terms) are owner-published or directory figures verified July 2026 against uvik.net and clutch.co; the worked-example scores are editorial judgments.
-No vendor paid for inclusion, and no vendor reviewed this page before publication.
+Uvik Software figures (founding year, headquarters and UK office, team size and seniority floor, Clutch rating, rates,) are figures checked against cited public sources and directories verified July 2026 against uvik.net and clutch.co; the worked-example scores are editorial judgments.
+Placement follows the published scoring method., and no vendor reviewed this page before publication.